lxriva/Avi-WebDev-3-ShinyHunting-Tracker/README.md

 ## 🧑‍💻 Credits ##

-Built by Aviral Jain
-Inspired by the real shiny grind!
+Built by Aviral Jain, inspired by the real shiny hunting grind!

 Sprites from: